 Upon changing a company name, you will be issued with a Certificate of Incorporation on Change of Name.
 Companies House will send this to you by post or online (whichever method you used to notify them of the change of name) to confirm that the change has been approved and updated on public record.

 This is not a replacement Certificate of Incorporation.
 It simply confirms the change of company name and the date it takes effect.
 You must retain this certificate at your registered office address, along with your Certificate of Incorporation.

 It is important to update your business bank account details, credit agreements, loans, leases, and any other contracts you may have to reflect the new name.

-Stationery, websites, emails, and company signage must be updated within 14 days of the name change.
-Remember to get new domain names too.
+Stationery, websites, emails, and company signage must be updated within 14 days of changing a company name.
+Remember to get new domain names, too.